Making Decisions under Outcome Performativity: Introduction

 \end{definition*} Here, $\pt$ is still used to sample outcomes $\yt$, but is also used to determine the decision rule $\ft_\ell$, for each $\ell \in \cL$.
 Syntactically, changing from $h \in \Hcal$ to $\ft_\ell$ is a small change, but it has significant impacts on the nature of the performative DOI condition---both in terms of its costs and the strength of its guarantees.
 Critically, for a given loss $\ell$, the decision rule $\ft_\ell$ is (by definition) optimal for outcomes sampled from $\yt \sim \pt(x,\ft_\ell(x))$.
 As such, indistinguishability is a powerful tool here: if the losses are indistinguishable on modeled outcomes (where $\ft_\ell$ is optimal) and on Nature's outcomes, then $\ft_\ell$ should be optimal for Nature.

-We formalize this intuition, demonstrating that performative OI and decision OI suffice to establish omniprediction.
+We formalize this intuition, demonstrating that, as in the supervised setting, performative OI and decision OI suffice to establish omniprediction.
 Consider the loss $\ell \in \cL$ obtained by any $h \in \Hcal$ on true outcomes.
 We show that the loss of $\ft_\ell$ is upper bounded by that of $h$. \begin{proposition*}[Informal] If a predictor $\pt$ is $(\cL,\Hcal)$-POI and $\cL$-DOI, then $\pt$ is an $(\cL,\Hcal)$-performative omnipredictor. \end{proposition*}

 \emph{Proof sketch.}~ Once the appropriate OI conditions are written down, deriving performative omniprediction is almost immediate.

 The first equality follows by $\cL$-DOI, the second equality follows by $(\cL,\cH)$-POI, and the middle inequality follows by the fact that $\ft_\ell$ is optimal over modeled outcomes. \qedsymbol In other words, we have managed to reduce the task of learning performative omnipredictors to learning models satisfying performative OI conditions.
 Clearly, Nature's model $\ps$ is ``indistinguishable'' from Nature (similarly, it is clear that $\ps$ is a performative omnipredictor), but the question remains whether there exist \emph{efficient} predictors $\pt$ that satisfy the performative OI conditions.
 Thus, we turn our attention to learning OI predictors under outcome performativity.